Jonny Howson: Norwich City

-2011–12 season
+2011–2014

 On 18 January 2012, Leeds reported that they had "reluctantly accepted" a bid from Norwich City for Howson.
 After agreeing terms and completing a medical, Howson was signed on 24 January and would wear shirt number 24 for the Canaries.
 After recovering from his knee injury, he made his Norwich debut on 3 March in a 1–0 defeat to Stoke City.
 He then cemented a place in the side, starting three consecutive games in March.
 Howson then scored his first goal for the club on 7 April in a 2–2 draw against Everton with a close-range finish.
 After the game, manager Paul Lambert described the performance as one of the best midfield performances that he had ever seen and likened his passing ability in the game to Barcelona and Spain midfielder Andrés Iniesta.

-2012-13 season

-In the 2012-13 season Jonny Howson played 30 Premier League games for Norwich, under manager Chris Hughton.
+In the 2012–13 season, Howson played 30 Premier League games for Norwich, under manager Chris Hughton.
 He scored two goals in the last two games of the season, including a fine solo effort at Manchester City, as Norwich finished the campaign in 11th position in the table.

-2013–14 season

 Howson again proved his capability as an attacking midfielder with a good performance away at Stoke on 29 September 2013, scoring from a long-range effort that won Norwich the match 1–0.
 Howson's second goal of the season came in October in a 4–1 defeat at Arsenal.
-The season ended in disappointment for Howson and Norwich as they were relegated to the championship.
+The season ended in disappointment for Howson and Norwich as they were relegated to the Championship.